 Expressive verbal and written communication skills in English.
 Skills in other languages are also welcomed

-Puppet and cloud computing services like
+- Cloud computing services like AWS

-AWS; Unix systems programming and administration.
+- Unix systems programming and administration

 Initially, most developers work on solving short-term issues, which is the perfect way to learn about the various different products and services that we maintain.
 As well as this, you might work on our cybercrime disruption workflow, by improving our rule-based systems and performing countermeasures against active phishing sites.